 Visiting St. John’s and the Avalon Peninsula

-St. John’s, the provincial capital, is a colorful and comfortable city.
+St. John’s (population 116,000), the provincial capital, is a colorful and comfortable city.
 Situated on the steep inland side of St. John’s Harbour, the city’s rooftops form a tapestry: Some are gracefully drawn with swooping mansard curves, some are pancake-flat or starkly pitched, and others are pyramidal with clay pots placed atop the central chimneys.
 Against this otherwise picture-perfect tapestry, the tangle of electrical wires strung up and down the hillside is a visual offense.

 Contrasts of color are everywhere.
 House windows are framed in deep turquoise, red, bright yellow, or pale pink and are covered with starched white lace curtains.
 Window boxes are stuffed to overflowing with red geraniums and purple and pink petunias.
 Along the streets, cement walls brace the hillside, and any blank surface serves as an excuse for a pastel-painted mural.
 The storefronts on Water Street, as individual as their owners, stand out in Wedgwood blue, lime green, purple, and rose.
-At street-side, public telephone booths are painted the bright red of old-time fire hydrants.

-As the Newfoundlanders say, St. John’s offers the best for visitors—another way of saying that Newfoundland is short on cities and long on coastal outports.
+As the Newfoundlanders say, St. John’s offers the best for visitors—another way of saying that Newfoundland is for some short on cities and long on coastal outports.
 But without question, St. John’s thrives with places for dining, nightlife, sightseeing, and lodging—more than anywhere else across the island and Labrador.
 Simply put, the Newfoundlanders have carved a contemporary, livable, and intriguing niche in one of North America’s most ancient ports.
 Come to St. John’s for some of Atlantic Canada’s most abundant high-quality shopping, unusual dining in lush surroundings, interesting maritime history displayed in fine museums, rousing nightlife and music, and an emerging and eclectic fine-arts scene.

 When you’re done with the city, there’s the rest of the Avalon Peninsula to discover.
 Within day-tripping distance of downtown, you can go whale-watching at Witless Bay Ecological Reserve, watch archaeologists at work at Ferryland, walk in to North America’s most accessible bird sanctuary at Cape St. Mary’s, and drive through delightfully named villages like Heart’s Desire.